 Art: Provides students with challenging visual arts training which is a critical component to creative problem solving, offering an overview of contemporary art–based research methods and cultural theories, art history, and studio practice within the context of a liberal arts education.
 The program allows students to build necessary skills and knowledge in their chosen area of concentration which includes Graphic Design, Illustration, Photography and Studio Art and to strengthen their understanding and engagement towards a sophisticated level of work in their field of exploration.

-Biology: Provides students with a strong background in the biological sciences suitable for entering either the work force or graduate school in a variety of biological disciplines.
+Biology: Provides students with a strong background in the biological sciences suitable for entering either the work force, professional schools in health and veterinary care, or graduate school.
+Program offers three options, professional, ecological, and bioscience.